In the quietude of the classroom, the teacher, a seasoned artist of words

 measuring down to the one-femtoampere range.
 This meant that the actual usable

-current involved in P2 transfer could be as low as 3 to 5 electrons per second.
+current involved in P2 transfer could be as low as three thousand to five

 Such minimal values resulted in test runs